List of all articles

 You’ll need to contact us to update the IPS tag of a .uk domain name.

-Domain name registration agreement for domain names ending in .com, .net, .org, .info, .biz, and .us.
+Domain name registration agreement for all domain names except those ending with “.uk”.

 Domain name registration agreement for domain names ending in .uk.